-This is a quick tutorial on how to get started with Repository Health Check (RHC) 2.0 now available in Nexus Repository Manager 3.3.
+This is a quick tutorial on how to get started with Repository Health Check (RHC) 2.0, available in Sonatype Nexus Repository Manager 3.3.

 Choose “Yes, only this repository” if you want to try out RHC on just the repository you selected.
 Once you do this, the Analyze button is replaced with an Analyzing… status.
 The initial scan might take several minutes.

 (Tip: hit the Refresh button periodically to see when the scan is complete.)